 Portitsa Bridge, Spilaio Grevena

-At the entering point of Portitsa canyon and nearly 4 km from Spilaio village, the visitor can find an amazing stone bridge of the 18th century.
+At the entrance of Portitsa canyon, about 4 km from Spilaio village, you will find an arched stone bridge from the 18th century.

 A stone-built two-arched bridge of Grevena, like the nearby village, got its name from a hero of the Greek War of Independence.

 Central square of Grevena named after a bishop who defended the Greek population.
 Nice cafes, fast food, and space for kids to play.

 The church belonged to an old monastery founded in 1633.
 It is not open but, if you find yourself at Spilaio village, it's opportunity for excursion.